beppemiletto/HDS-Calibration-Manual/source/_chapters/lay_HDS9_sensors.rst

 Sensors signal conversion
 -------------------------

+..
+TODO: Insert image of the complete sensors and actuator layout

 From the engine sensors come to the ECU inputs all the analog signals which are conditioned and associated to a channel name.
 Then is necessary to specify the equation, table, or map that converts from analog to physical units these variables.
 In the table :ref:`table_list_sensors` below there is the complete list of all sensor managed by HDS ECU with the input pre-scaled channel name, the name of map used to convert the signal and the output scaled channel name.

 .. note:: Filtering the analog inputs.